ozydingo/blue_speck/README.md

 ### Parameter Coercion

-The first thing you notive with the above block is we have a few obious type declaraions. `:api_key` will be read as a `String`, `id` as an `Integer`, and so on.
+The first thing you notice with the above block is we have a few obvious type declarations. `:api_key` will be read as a `String`, `id` as an `Integer`, and so on.
 Currently, `Despecable` supports:

 - `string`
 - `integer`